caiopeternela/caiopeternela.github.io/docs/index.md

 ### 1 - About Me

 I am Caio, a 19-year-old software engineering intern at Buser, a startup that aims to revolutionize the Brazilian road transport industry.
-I have been passionate about technology and coding since a young age, creating my first website at 14, a single-page wiki about anime, specifically Naruto and Hunter x Hunter.
+I have been enthusiastic about technology and coding since a young age, creating my first website at 14, a single-page wiki about animes, specifically Naruto and Hunter x Hunter.

 I am always learning and staying up-to-date with new technologies, with a particular interest in open-source software.
 I am eager to contribute to the open-source community and create useful tools for others while also growing professionally.

 My career aspirations include working at startups, big tech companies, and eventually starting my own business.
-I am excited about the opportunity to gain diverse experiences and develop a well-rounded skillset.
+I am excited about the opportunity to gain diverse experiences and develop a well-rounded skill set.

 ### 2 - Projects